martinvonz/jj/docs/glossary.md

 descendants varies.
 For example, the `heads(X)` [revset function](revsets.md#functions) returns commits that have no descendants within the set `X` itself.
-The [view](#view) records which anonymous heads (heads without a branch pointing to them) are visible at a given [operation](#operation).
+The [view](#view) records which anonymous heads (heads without a bookmark pointing to them) are visible at a given [operation](#operation).
 Note that this is quite different from Git's [HEAD](https://git-scm.com/book/en/v2/Git-Internals-Git-References#ref_the_ref).